Main Content

 When you open PID Tuner, the following actions occur:

 • PID Tuner automatically linearizes the plant at the operating point specified by the model initial conditions, as described in What Plant Does PID Tuner See?.
-If you want to design a controller for a different operating point, see Tune at a Different Operating Point.
+If you want to design a controller for a different operating point, see Tune at Different Operating Point.

 Note